jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Combine custom _ standard components _Alpha_.md

 ## Example and code samples

 The examples use a set of custom components called *sections*.
 The sections are for titles, spacing, and context.
-The *sections* code is available on <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/sections" target="_blank">GitHub</a>.
+The *sections* code is available on [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/sections).

 :::::ExpandableHeading
 ### Countdown

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-3qwiIlmNqKU__uU3e5yrB-20241114-092231.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-3qwiIlmNqKU__uU3e5yrB-20241114-092231.png" size="48" width="1224" height="2466" position="center" caption="Countdown" alt="Countdown"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-3qwiIlmNqKU__uU3e5yrB-20241114-092231.png" size="48" position="center" caption="Countdown" alt="Countdown"}
 :::

 :::VerticalSplitItem
 In this example, the first `component.countdown` is a standard component and the following four are custom components.
-Here, the `component.countdown` is configured in a `component.card` with color.&#x20;
+Here, the `component.countdown` is configured in a `component.card` with color.

 **Example:**

-1. See the *section* component example in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/sections" target="_blank">GitHub</a>.
+1. See the *section* component example in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/sections).
-2. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/countdown" target="_blank">GitHub</a>.
+2. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/countdown).
-3. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/countdown/countdown.jigx" target="_blank">GitHub</a>.
+3. See the *jig* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/countdown/countdown.jigx).
 :::
 ::::